 Vomiting is a fairly common condition in dogs, which happens more frequently in canines than in other domestic animals.
-It is the result of an active central nervous system reflex, which can be triggered by a number of different things.
+It results from an active central nervous system reflex, which several different things can trigger.
 Vomiting is not the same thing as regurgitation.
-Vomiting involves active abdominal effort
+Vomiting involves active abdominal effort.

-Chronic, frequent, or long-term vomiting is also a cause for concern, especially if it is accompanied by the following symptoms:
+Chronic, frequent, or long-term vomiting is also a cause for concern, especially if the following symptoms accompany it:

 - Abdominal pain

 - Weight loss

 First, withhold all food and water for 2 to 4 hours.
 If there is no further vomiting, start your dog on small sips of water or crushed ice.
 In another 2 hours, offer a larger drink of water.
 If this stays down for 2 hours, it’s time to try feeding.

 Treatment of vomiting depends on diagnostic findings and severity of symptoms.
 Dogs that are bright, alert, and have normal physical findings can be treated on an outpatient basis with subcutaneous fluids and injectable medications.
 Those dogs presenting with fever, abdominal pain, or abnormal test results may need hospitalization and further intervention.

 If your dog vomits three or more times in 24 hours or shows other signs of illness such as listlessness or diarrhea, contact your veterinarian or emergency clinic immediately.
 If you’re not sure what to do, contact your veterinarian or emergency clinic for advice.